 The Posix Disk isolator provides basic disk isolation.
 It is able to report the disk usage for each sandbox and optionally enforce the disk quota.
 It can be used on both Linux and OS X.

 posix/disk to the

---isolation flag when start the slave.
+--isolation flag when starting the slave.

 By default, the disk quota enforcement is disabled.
 To enable it,

---enforce_container_disk_quota when start the slave.
+--enforce_container_disk_quota when starting the slave.